domi20u/Projects/DMPs & PI2/readme.md

 Reproduction of the [dmpbbo demo-robot](https://github.com/roothyb/dmpbbo/tree/master/demo_robot) by Freek Stulp in 2D and 3D.

-**Tunable DMPs and optimization parameters for 2D and 3D trajectories.**
+**Tunable DMPs and optimization parameters for 2D and 3D trajectories.
+More information summaraized in the [PDF](https://github.com/domi20u/Projects/blob/master/DMPs%20%26%20PI2/Praktikum_Report.pdf)**

 Running [*test.m*](https://github.com/domi20u/Projects/blob/master/DMPs%20%26%20PI2/test.m):\
 Comparison of DMPs with gaussian basis functions and mollifier-like basis functions (introduced by Michele Ginesi in [DMP++](https://github.com/mginesi/dmp_pp)) in 2D and their respective costs wrt. distance from the goal and acceleration.